christiandp/gulpfile/README.md

 # Gulpfile

+Gulpfile-sass only for sass compilation.
+Gulpfile contains javascript building and minification and sass compilation and minification.

 ## Introduction

 > Gulpfile with predefined task to mix sass, bundle javascript, code linter, watchify, minify css and js."